budgebi/pipeable/readme.md

     print(j)
 ```

-Since we decorated the write_json_to_db function with our Pipe decorator and provided json.loads as our transformation function, our script can now read a JSON string from stdin, load that JSON into a Python dictionary, and write the result to a MongoDB.
+Since we decorated the write_json_to_db function with our Pipe decorator and provided json.loads as our transformation function, our script can now read a JSON string from stdin, load that JSON into a Python list, and write the result to a MongoDB.

 Example usage:
 ```